 Getting a certificate for your insurance

 A certificate of currency is evidence that your business is covered for workers insurance.

 The certificate shows the Workers Compensation Industry Classification for your business, number of workers, estimated wages and policy period covered.

-A certificate can be issued for up to 12 months, however it can’t extend beyond the expiry date of the current workers compensation insurance policy.
+A certificate can be issued for up to 12 months, however it can’t extend beyond the expiry date of the current workers insurance policy.

 You can request a certificate of currency up to 28 days before your policy renewal.

 Your request should include details of your estimate of wages, employee and contractor numbers, and your business activity.